-When it comes to the Jurong region, almost no one talks about the good old days.
-Because the old days of Jurong were a contrast between smog-churning factories and residences so rural you needed a parang and two Gurkhas to get to the nearest 7-11.
-Rather, the good days of the Jurong region are happening right now; Jurong East has been transformed into a sprawling business and commercial hub.
-Tengah — more ulu than Punggol ever was — is about to morph into a HDB new town with a forest theme.
-Leading the change is the new Jurong Region Line.
+Regarding the Jurong region, almost no one talks about the good old days.
+Because the old days of Jurong were a contrast between smog-churning factories and residences so rural, you needed a parang and two Gurkhas to get to the nearest 7-11.
+Rather, the good days of the Jurong region are happening now; Jurong East has been transformed into a sprawling business and commercial hub.
+Tengah — more ‘ulu’ than Punggol ever was — is about to morph into an HDB new town with a forest theme.
+The new Jurong Region Line will lead the change.

 What is the Jurong Region Line?

 Investors and home buyers should take note of Tengah because we’ve seen how quickly the Urban Redevelopment Authority (URA) revitalised Jurong.
-The JRL seems to be the spearhead of a new initiative to transform Tengah into an full-fledged housing estate with all the requisite amenities.
+The JRL seems to spearhead a new initiative to transform Tengah into a full-fledged housing estate with all the requisite amenities.

 Some things to note are: